frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 He did not feel better.
 But he could move.

 Praise cleverness, he thought, with a bitterness to match the tea.
-Clever enough to find his own supply when no tinker was in town.
-Clever enough to tell himself that a daily cup was only habit, nothing more.
+Clever enough to find his own supply when no tinker was in town, and clever enough to tell himself that a daily cup was nothing more than an old habit.
 Clever, even, for forgetting whether the ache in his chest was old magic gone to rot or simply broken ribs.

 He dressed in silence.
 Each motion was measured, each breath a quiet bargain.
 Outside, the light eased its way across the window.
-It was golden, hesitant, touching the room like the tentative hand of an apology.
+Its golden fingers hesitantly prodding the room for life.

 He left the room without straightening his shirt, and without reclaiming his mask.
 They knew him too well by now.

-And pain, after all, wears its own face.
+And pain, after all, was its own mask.

 ### * * *